Terms of reference of the Cross-Cultural Roundtable on Security

 Overview

-The Government is committed to addressing national security and public safety issues such as terrorism and hate crimes in collaboration with concerned communities across the country.
+The Government is committed to addressing national security and public safety issues in collaboration with concerned communities across the country.
 Security and intelligence agencies, law enforcement and other government departments are committed to engaging and working with communities and families to develop an improved understanding of issues such as hate crimes and extremism in order to more effectively prevent terrorism and promote social cohesion.

-A key component of the Government's citizen engagement initiatives is the Cross-Cultural Roundtable on Security (CCRS), created to engage the Government and Canadian communities in a long-term dialogue on matters related to national security as they impact a diverse and pluralistic society.
+A key component of the Government's citizen engagement initiatives is the Cross-Cultural Roundtable on Security (CCRS), created to engage the Government and Canadian communities in a long-term dialogue on matters related to national security and public safety as they impact a diverse and pluralistic society.

 The Government needs the help and support of Canadians to make its approach to security effective.
-The CCRS will provide a forum to discuss emerging trends and developments emanating from national security matters and it will serve to better inform policy makers.
+The CCRS will provide a forum to discuss emerging trends and developments emanating from national security and public safety matters and it will serve to better inform policy makers.

 Mandate

-The mandate of the CCRS is to engage Canadians and the Government of Canada in an ongoing dialogue on national security in a diverse and pluralistic society.
+The mandate of the CCRS is to engage Canadians and the Government of Canada in an ongoing dialogue on national security and public safety in a diverse and pluralistic society.

 Scope